-Here at Cocoa and Heart, we’re fascinated by all things chocolate.
-And chocolate itself and how it was first cultivated in Central America as a bitter hot chocolate drink and then brought over to Europe and gradually developed into a chocolate bar for eating, has a fascinating history all of its own.
+The history of chocolate has always fastinated me.
+From how it was first cultivated in Central America as a bitter hot chocolate drink and then brought over to Europe and gradually developed into a chocolate bar for eating, pralines, truffles and other delicious chocolate treats.

 1,500 BC: The people of Central America begin to drink chocolate and are considered to be the first who invented chocolate.
 The cacao tree may have been cultivated earlier than people first thought.